 Combination Microwave/Convection Ovens

 Can a combination microwave/convection oven be used to bake polymer clay?
 Yes, if you can turn off the microwave part and the oven functions like a regular convection oven, then that is fine and should give excellent results.
-For more information about properly baking polymer clay, have a look at my series on Baking Polymer Clay.
+For more information about properly baking polymer clay, have a look at my class on Baking Polymer Clay.